reidefe/mimic2/README.md

 *Note: you need at least 40GB of free disk space to train a model.*

 1. **Download a speech dataset.**
-> If using your own mimic-recording-studio dataset please use step 0 insted

    The following are supported out of the box:
     * [LJ Speech](https://keithito.com/LJ-Speech-Dataset/) (Public Domain)